-- 100 There are various sea breeze identification methods based on different approaches, such as using satellite remote sensing (Damato et al. 2003), a sea-breeze index (Biggs and Graves 1962; Lyons 1972) and conditional filtering (Azorin-Molina et al., 2011; Steele et al. 2015).
-Even though each approach differs in terms of sophistications, all methods ultimately determine the likelihood of sea breezes based on key meteorological principles (e.g. land-sea temperature contrast) and preceding/coexisting physical conditions associated with sea breezes (e.g. large-scale wind field or changes in wind speed/wind 105 - directions).
+There are various sea breeze identification methods based on different approaches, such as using satellite remote sensing (Damato et al..2003), a sea-breeze index (Biggs and Graves 1962; Lyons 1972) and conditional filtering (Azorin-Molina et al., 2011; Steele et al. 2015).
+Even though each approach differs in terms of sophistications, all methods ultimately determine the likelihood of sea breezes based on key meteorological principles (e.g. land-sea temperature contrast) and preceding/co-existing physical conditions associated with sea breezes (e.g. large-scale wind field or changes in wind speed/wind directions).
 Since the accuracy of the detection algorithm strongly depends on the features of the study area (e.g., geometry of the coastline), data and testing criteria, the filtering approach is selected as the preferred method for this study as it allows for the systematic determinations of days when conditions favor sea breeze formation over a wide range of scenarios.

-To automatically select sea breezes event from the model simulation, key meteorological variables that are sensitive to sea 110 breeze existence must be evaluated.
-Therefore, hourly model output of 10-m wind speed (WS10), wind direction (WD10), 2m air temperature (T2) as well as sea level pressure (SLP) are analyzed.
+To automatically select sea breezes event from the model simulation, key meteorological variables that are sensitive to sea breeze existence must be evaluated.
+Therefore, hourly model output of 10-m wind speed (WS10), wind direction (WD10), 2-m air temperature (T2) as well as sea level pressure (SLP) are analyzed.
 The search for sea breeze events is temporally constrained to the hours between 08 to 20 local time (LT), as land breezes are more likely to occur at night.

 Figure 2 shows the flow diagram of the two-step approach to identify sea breeze events from the model simulation.
 The first step is applied at a regional scale to identify days with flow regimes that have potential for pure, backdoor and corkscrew sea breeze development.
 Figure 1b shows the topography map for domain 2 in which the New York metropolitan area is highlighted as our targeted region; that domain is further separated into four quadrants.
 Quadrant 1 (Q1) is mostly over land while Q4 is over the ocean.
 Both Q2 and Q3 are over the coastal region.
-The four quadrants are designed in such a way that the mean meteorological conditions can be representative of those from land (Q1), ocean (Q4) and coastal region (Q2 and Q3).
+The four quadrants are designed in such a way that the mean meteorological conditions can be representative of those from land (Q1), ocean (Q4) and coastal region (Q2 and 110 Q3).

 Figure 2.
 Flow diagram showing the filters involved in the sea-breeze identification method for the 1-year (Sept.
 2019-Aug.
 2020) simulation period.
-SLP, WD10, SB and WR stand for sea level pressure, wind direction at 10-meter, sea breeze and wind regime respectively.

 To facilitate wind regime classification, three idealized SLP conditions for offshore PW are defined (Figure 3), in which the direction of the PW is determined by the balance between pressure gradient force and Coriolis force.
 Due to the geometry of the coastline, SLP conditions from Figure 3a) are favorable for the development of pure sea breezes, whereas those depicted in Figures 3b) and 3c) favor backdoor sea breezes and corkscrew sea breezes respectively.
-Further, we have classified the

-130 offshore PW into five different wind regimes: i) northwesterly wind regime (NW-WR), ii) westerly wind regime (W-WR), iii) northerly wind regime (N-WR), iv) backdoor sea breeze wind regime (BD-WR) and v) corkscrew sea breeze wind regime (CS-WR).
+Further, we have classified the offshore PW into five different wind regimes: i) northwesterly wind regime (NW-WR), ii) westerly wind regime (W-WR), iii) northerly wind regime (N-WR), iv) backdoor sea breeze wind regime (BD-WR) and v) corkscrew sea breeze wind regime (CS-WR).
 Note that the first three wind regimes all fall into the pure sea breeze wind regime category.

-Figure 3: Schematics of the three idealized sea level pressure (SLP) conditions and their associated prevailing wind 135 direction over the targeted region.
-The blue circle represents high pressure and the red circle represents low pressure.
-The purple arrow indicates the direction of the prevailing wind where SLP conditions favor the development of: a) pure sea breeze; b) backdoor sea breeze; c) corkscrew sea breeze.
+Figure 3: Schematics of the three idealized sea level pressure (SLP) conditions and their associated prevailing wind direction.
+The brown-colored region represents high pressure and the blue-colored region represents low pressure.
+The purple arrow indicates the direction of the prevailing wind: a) SLP conditions favor the development of pure sea breeze; b) SLP conditions favors the development of backdoor sea breeze; c) SLP conditions favor the development of corkscrew sea breeze.